nicolas-f/choras_backend/docs/source/includes/development.md

 # Developer Guidelines: Adding a new simulation method

-If you have an open-source room acoustic simulation method you would like to add to the CHORAS back-end, you have come to the right place!
-Also, if you are reading this in preparation for the *CHORAS Developer Workshop*, you have found the right document :)
+If you have an open-source room acoustic simulation method you would like to add to the CHORAS back-end, you have come to the right place! _(Also, if you are reading this in preparation for the CHORAS Developer Workshop, you have found the right document :))_

 ## Before changing code!!
-1. Please create a branch of this repository (sim/<your_method_acronym>) so that you can work on this freely.
+1. Please create a branch of this repository (`sim/<your_method_acronym>`) so that you can work on this freely.

-2. If you want to authenticate via ssh (instead of the default https), run the following command (navigated to the root of this repository) to change the url:
+2. If you want to authenticate via ssh (instead of the default https), run the following command (navigated to the root of the `backend` repository) to change the url:
 ``` shell
 git remote set-url origin git@github.com:choras-org/backend.git
 ```

 ## Including your simulation method

-1. Add your repository as a submodule to the CHORAS repository (currently in the root of the `backend` submodule).
+1. Add your repository as a submodule to the root of the `backend` repository.
 Make sure that the repository is public so that others will be able to clone/use it too.

-2. Add your method to the requirements.txt list using `-e` ("editable"), meaning changes to the code will immediately reflect without reinstalling.
+2. Add your method to the requirements.txt list using `-e` ("editable"), meaning changes to the code will immediately reflect without the need to reinstall.

-3. Add a file to the `simulation-backend/simulation_backend` folder called `<your_method_acronym>interface.py`.
+3. Add a file to the `simulation-backend/simulation_backend` folder called `<your_method_acronym>interface.py`. _(Please refer to `MyNewMethodInterface.py` in the same folder for an example.)_

-    This file will contain the interface between CHORAS and your simulation method.
-    It will contain two main parts:
+    This file will contain the interface between CHORAS and your simulation method and will contain two main parts:

-    - a function (`<your_method_acronym>_method()`) describing the interface between the contents of a .json file and your simulation method.
+    - **a function** (`<your_method_acronym>_method()`) **describing the interface between the contents of a .json file and your simulation method**.
 The function *must* take as its argument the .json path with the user data.
 This will also be used to communicate information (% done, results, etc.) back to the user.
 Eventually, this function will be called by `app/services/simulation_service.py`, but for now, it will be called by...
-    - ...a main function that can call the aforementioned function.
+    - ...**a main function** that can call the aforementioned function.

-    Please refer to `simulation-backend/simulation_backend/MyNewMethodInterface.py` for an example.

-4. In the `simulation-backend/simulation_backend/__init__.py` file import everything from the interface file in the simulation-backend package \_\_init\_\_.py file: `from <your_method_acronym>interface import *`
+4. In the `simulation-backend/simulation_backend/__init__.py` file import everything from the interface file in the simulation-backend package \_\_init\_\_.py file:

+    ```python
+    from <your_method_acronym>interface import *
+    ```

 5. Navigated to the `backend` folder run